WEIGUOZENG/cse15l-lab-reports/lab-report-3-week-6.md

 ### scp command

-using code `scp -r . cs15lwi22ajo@ieng6.ucsd.edu:~/markdown-parse`,
+using code `scp -r . ieng6:~/Assignment1.java`,
-I copy the whole file of markdown-parse to the server.
+I copy a java file to the server.

 ![image](scp.png)